Honest Ahanor

-Honest Ahanor (born 23 February 2008) is a Nigerian footballer who plays as a defender for club Atalanta.
+Honest Ahanor (born 23 February 2008) is an Italian professional footballer who plays as a centre-back, full-back or wing-back for club Crystal Palace, on loan from club Atalanta, and the Italy national team.
+He will join Premier League club Chelsea in July 2027.

-Life and career
+Club career

 Ahanor was born on 23 February 2008 in Aversa, Italy.
-He has regarded Italy international Paolo Maldini as his football idol.
+He has regarded Italian international Paolo Maldini as his football idol.

 Genoa

 As a youth player, Ahanor joined the youth academy of Italian side Genoa.
-During the 2023/24 season, he played for the club's under-15, under-16, and under-17 teams.
+During the 2023–24 season, he played for the club's under-15, under-16, and under-17 teams.

 He helped the team secure a 2–2 draw against Napoli on 11 May, 2025, scoring the first goal after a cross from Junior Messias which Ahanor headed on the post and got the ball to bounce on Napoli’s goalkeeper Alex Meret’s thigh and into the back of the net.

 Atalanta

 On 4 July 2025, Ahanor signed with Serie A club Atalanta for a reported fee of €16 million, plus €4 million in bonuses.
 He signed a three-year contract with the club, the maximum length allowed as he is under 18 years old.
 On 30 September, Ahanor made his Champions League debut, starting and playing the full 90 minutes in a 2–1 win against Club Brugge.
+On 1 September 2026, it was announced that Ahanor would join Premier League club Chelsea in the summer of 2027.

+Loan to Crystal Palace

+On 1 September 2026, Atalanta sent him to Premier League side Crystal Palace on a season-long loan deal.
+He made his full debut for the club on 8 September 2026, starting in a 3–0 home win over Middlesbrough in the third round of the EFL Cup.

 International career

-Ahanor is eligible to play solely for Nigeria.
+Until his 18th birthday, Ahanor was eligible to play solely for Nigeria.
 The son of Nigerian parents, Ahanor moved from Campania to Genoa at the age of one and developed entirely within the Italian football system.
 Despite being Italian by upbringing and cultural identity, he has never been eligible to represent Italy at youth level.
 Under current Italian law, children born in Italy to foreign parents cannot automatically acquire citizenship.
 They may apply only after turning 18, provided they have lived in the country continuously and legally.
 Ahanor’s case has reignited debate over Italy’s citizenship rules for second-generation immigrants.

+After turning 18 and applying for Italian citizenship, he then received his first call-up for Italy U21 on 20 March 2026 by head coach Silvio Baldini.

+In May 2026, Ahanor was one of the players who were called up with the Italy national senior squad by interim head coach Silvio Baldini, for the friendly matches against Luxembourg and Greece on 3 and 7 June 2026, respectively.